-We now provide some technical remarks on estimation of the LR.
-Although the KSG estimator used here is asymptotically unbiased for $N_{\mathrm{samp}}\rightarrow\infty$, there are a sample-size-dependent bias and a $k$-dependent bias for a finite $N_{\mathrm{samp}}$ in general~\cite{holmes2019estimation,Note4}.
-In our case, we have found that the magnitude of $\hat{I}^{(k)}_{\mathrm{KSG}}[{\bm U}^<_K:{\bm U}^>_K]$ depends on $k$~\cite{Note4}.
+We now provide some technical remarks on the estimation of the information flow.
+Although the KSG estimator used here is asymptotically unbiased for $N_{\mathrm{samp}}\rightarrow\infty$, there are a sample-size-dependent bias and a $\kappa$-dependent bias for a finite $N_{\mathrm{samp}}$ in general~\cite{holmes2019estimation}.
+In our case, we have found that the magnitude of $\hat{I}^{(\kappa)}_{\mathrm{KSG}}[{\bm U}^<_K:{\bm U}^>_K]$ depends on $\kappa$.
 This may be because the probability distribution $p_t({\bm U}^<_K,{\bm U}^>_K)$ is skewed and has heavy tails, thus violating the local uniformity condition~\cite{holmes2019estimation}.
-Nevertheless, we have confirmed that the sign of $\hat{l}^<_K$ does not depend on the choice of $k$~\cite{Note4}.
-It should also be noted that the number of samples $N_{\mathrm{samp}}$ used here is not sufficient for high accurate estimation of the LR because the standard deviation of the estimated MI is comparable to its increment.
-In other words, if we naively estimate the error bar of the LR $\hat{l}^<_K$ by using the estimated standard deviation of the MI, it is of the same order as $\hat{l}^<_K$ itself.
+Nevertheless, we have confirmed that the sign of $\hat{\dot{\mathcal{I}}}_K$ does not depend on the choice of $\kappa$.
+See Appendix~\ref{Details of the numerical simulation} for more details on these subtle points.
+It should also be noted that the number of samples $N_{\mathrm{samp}}$ used here is not sufficient for high accurate estimation of the information flow because the standard deviation of the estimated mutual information is comparable to its increment.
+In other words, if we naively estimate the error bar of the information flow $\hat{\dot{\mathcal{I}}}_K$ by using the estimated standard deviation of the mutual information, it is of the same order as $\hat{\dot{\mathcal{I}}}_K$ itself.
 It is therefore desirable to perform the numerical calculations with higher accuracy while taking the bias into account.

-Although we have focused on the Sabra shell model, similar results to those presented here would hold for other turbulence models, including the fluctuating Navier--Stokes equation~\cite{landau1959fluid,de2006hydrodynamic}.
-Because turbulent cascade is a ubiquitous phenomenon found in quantum fluids~\cite{tanogami2021theoretical,tanogami2022reply,krstulovic2022comment,skrbek2021phenomenology}, supercritical fluids near a critical point~\cite{tanogami2021van}, elastic bodies~\cite{Nazarenko_2011,zakharov1992kolmogorov}, and even spin systems~\cite{tanogami2022xy,tsubota2013spin,rodriguez2021turbulent}, it would be interesting to investigate the nature of the information flow in these various systems.

-We thank Masanobu Inubushi, Wouter J.\ T.\ Bos, Susumu Goto, and Shin-ichi Sasa for fruitful discussions.
-We also thank Dmytro Bandak and Gregory L.\ Eyink for their helpful comments on the numerical simulation.
-T.T. is supported by JSPS KAKENHI Grant No. 20J20079, a Grant-in-Aid for JSPS Fellows.
-R.A. is supported by the Takenaka Scholarship Foundation.